Detecting text in images with the Vision framework

 }

-With this simple code change, the Wally app feature becomes a lot better, since multi-line texts are now regarded as a single element:
+With this simple change, the parsing becomes a lot better, since multi-line texts now stick together:

-The way we combine Vision requests with SwiftUI makes it easy to use text recognition in our apps.
-The same approach can be applied to the many other Vision APIs.
+The way in which we combine Vision requests with observable types makes it easy to use Vision in SwiftUI-based apps.
+The same approach can be applied to other Vision APIs.

 Conclusion

-Make sure to check out the great video where Apple presents the new documents request.
-It can do so much more, like parsing tables, scan codes, and analyzing data:
+Make sure to check out the great video where Apple presents the new RecognizeDocumentsRequest in more detail.
+It can do so much more, like parsing and analyzing structured data:

-I’m very impressed by these tools that Apple provides to us, and will try to get myself to use them more in my various apps and SDKs.
+I’m very impressed by these new tools, and will try to use them more in my various apps and SDKs.

 Discussions & More